Advocacy in Action

 Advocate with us!
 You have the power to call for action.
 Learn more about how you can help inform public policy.

-- UNIVERSAL SCREENING: Minnesota is the first state to enact universal newborn CMV screening.
+- Minnesota was the first state to enact universal newborn CMV screening.
 In June 2021, The Vivian Act passed bipartisan legislation and was signed into law.
 The bill called for funding to educate healthcare providers and expecting mothers about congenital CMV, and recommended that the state Advisory Committee on Heritable and Congenital Disorders discuss adding cCMV to the newborn screening panel.
 On January 11, 2022, the MN Newborn Screening Advisory Committee voted 16-3 in favor of adding cCMV to the state bloodspot panel.
 On February 2, 2022, the state Commissioner of Health approved this recommendation and Minnesota will begin implementing the addition of CMV to its newborn screening program.
 Read the full release here.

 Education